DinoChiesa/Apigee-Java-GoogleUrlSigner/README.md

 expiry.
 For more details see [this link](https://stackoverflow.com/q/58145068/48082).

+This is of historical interest only, because V2 signing is deprecated.

 ## Why Signed URLs?

-Suppose you need to generate a URL for Google Cloud Storage resource, and expose it to someone else, to allow that party to access the URL for a given period of time, with no other authorization.
+Suppose you need to generate a URL for Google Cloud Storage resource, and expose it to someone else, to allow that party to access the URL - for example to upload a file, or to download a file - for only a limited period of time, with no other authorization.

 You can do that with "signed URLs".
 If you want to do this from within an Apigee proxy, this callout might help.

 ## Why use an Apigee callout rather than direct signing?

+You could write your own code to build a signed URL.
 Any app that has access to an RSA signing library could implement this signing itself.
 In the documentation pages for V4 signing, Google provides examples in Python and Java, and maybe other languages.

 The advantage of using an Apigee callout to perform the signing is that Apigee can then act as a security mediator.
 The private key used for signing can remain secret, held within Apigee.
 Apigee can generate a signed URL and dispense it to a validated, authenticated client application.
 The control and governance and visibility you get with Apigee is a nice advantage for an API-centric integration architecture.

 ## Disclaimer